depaulian/photogame/validateusername.md

 # Validate Email

-Used to check if the email address is already in use
+Used to check if the username is already in use

 **URL** : `validate-username/{q}`